Surface (topology): Surfaces with boundary

-Compact surfaces, possibly with boundary, are simply closed surfaces with a finite number of holes (open discs that have been removed).
-Thus, a connected compact surface is classified by the number of boundary components and the genus of the corresponding closed surface – equivalently, by the number of boundary components, the orientability, and Euler characteristic.
+Compact surfaces with boundary are closed surfaces with a finite number of holes (open discs that have been removed).
+A compact connected surface with boundary is classified by the orientability and Euler characteristic of the corresponding closed surface and the number of boundary components.
 The genus of a compact surface is defined as the genus of the corresponding closed surface.
+An alternative classification of compact connected surfaces with boundary is by orientability, genus, and the number of boundary components.

 This classification follows almost immediately from the classification of closed surfaces: removing an open disc from a closed surface yields a compact surface with a circle for boundary component, and removing k open discs yields a compact surface with k disjoint circles for boundary components.
 The precise locations of the holes are irrelevant, because the homeomorphism group acts k-transitively on any connected manifold of dimension at least 2.

 Conversely, the boundary of a compact surface is a closed 1-manifold, and is therefore the disjoint union of a finite number of circles; filling these circles with disks (formally, taking the cone) yields a closed surface.

 The unique compact orientable surface of genus g and with k boundary components is often denoted $\Sigma_{g,k},$ for example in the study of the mapping class group.